TenthPres/TouchPointScripts/Mapify/README.md

 ![Mapify Screenshot](https://github.com/TenthPres/TouchPointScripts/blob/master/.documentation/MapifyScreenshot.png?raw=true)

-Wondering which neighborhoods need a new Small Groups?
+Wondering which neighborhoods need a new Small Group?
 Or where your attendees actually come from?
 See people from any search (or org or any other scenario with a Blue Toolbar) on a highly-interactive globe of the world.